- What is tone of voice?

 We have created a trademarked model to creating and rolling out tone of voice across entire organisations – Tone of Voice the Wordtree Way®.
 This robust communications programme is underpinned by a framework that’s completed aligned to an organisation’s brand.
 And it works for all audiences, all channels and every situation.

-Our starting point with creating tone of voice is always the brand.
+Our starting point is always the brand.
 How does the brand blueprint/platform/framework describe the organisation’s personality and values?
 Sometimes brand documentation is a really useful source of up-to-date information and we can work directly from it.
 Other times, a brand can consist of some fairly generic values – generally around being honest, dynamic and open.

 When our client agrees, we flesh it out with explanations and examples – and show how it can be flexed for circumstance.

 Every organisation is unique – so there is no one-size-fits-all tone of voice.
-Each tone of voice we create is bespoke.
+Each one we create is bespoke.
 But generally, projects include the following stages:

 - Creating tone of voice and comprehensive guidelines